 Tamryn BennettArtistic Director

-Tamryn is a poet, artist and Director of Red Room Poetry.
-Her collection phosphene is published by Rabbit Poet Series.
-A second collection, icaros, is forthcoming with Vagabond Press.
-She is the editor of Lîneas en tierra / Lines in land a bilingual collection of Mexican poems published by Australian Poetry.
+Tamryn Bennett is a poet and Artistic Director of Red Room Poetry living on Dharawal land.
+Her two poetry collections are Icaros (Vagabond Press) and phosphene (Rabbit Poetry).
+She is also editor of Líneas en tierra / Lines in land— a bilingual collection of Mexican poetry.
 Tamryn's poetic projects have been exhibited and published widely in Australia and internationally.
 She is a recipient of the Marten Bequest Travelling Scholarship and Australia Council Professional Development Grant.
 Tamryn has a PhD from the University of New South Wales where she also taught Creative Writing.

 David StavangerSenior Project Manager